Fictizia/Curso-Vue.js-Vuex_ed1/clases/clase-5/README.md

       error: null
     }
   },

   beforeRouteEnter (to, from, next) {
     getPost(to.params.id, (err, post) => {
       next(vm => vm.setData(err, post))
     })
   },

-  // when route changes and this component is already rendered,
-  // the logic will be slightly different. beforeRouteUpdate (to, from, next) {
+  beforeRouteUpdate (to, from, next) {
     this.post = null
     getPost(to.params.id, (err, post) => {